polomarte/martian_components/README.md

 ```

 ## Starting
-  - You can test your applicantion using
+  - You can test your applicantion using.

 ```bash
   ~/martian_components/test/dummy$ rails server
 ```

-  1. Create a view:
+  1 - Create a view:

-    - Create a _form.slim file, a folder and a .slim file with the same name of your component in /martian_components/app/views
+    - Create a _form.slim file, a folder and a _test.slim file with the same name of your component in /martian_components/app/views

     ```bash